 We have a comprehensive abdominal transplant program including liver transplantation (deceased donor and living donor transplants), kidney transplantation (deceased donor and living donor transplantation), pancreas transplantation, and hepatobiliary and pancreas surgery.

 Our fellows graduate in the highest percentiles for individual case volume in the nation.
 In 2020, Mayo Clinic surgeons at the Arizona campus performed 182 liver transplants, 457 kidney transplants, and 18 pancreas transplants.
-We are the second-largest abdominal transplant program in the United States by volume, and have maintained excellent outcomes as measured by the Scientific Registry of Transplant Recipients.
+We were the largest abdominal transplant program in the United States by volume, and have maintained excellent outcomes as measured by the Scientific Registry of Transplant Recipients.

 As a fellow, you will train in a supportive faculty environment with abundant opportunities for clinical and academic development.
 Fellows will be well prepared to enter a career performing liver, kidney, and pancreas transplantation, organ procurement, research, and administrative skills essential to success in the modern transplant surgery environment.